nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 NGINX Ingress Controller supports setting a [backup Service](https://github.com/nginxinc/kubernetes-ingress/tree/release-3.4/examples/custom-resources/backup-directive/virtual-server) that will be used when the primary servers are unavailable.
 The backup service must be of type ExternalName.

-NGINX Service Mesh implements circuit breaking with the a [CRD](https://github.com/nginxinc/nginx-service-mesh/blob/main/pkg/apis/specs/v1alpha1/circuit_breaker.go).
+NGINX Service Mesh implements circuit breaking with a [CRD](https://github.com/nginxinc/nginx-service-mesh/blob/main/pkg/apis/specs/v1alpha1/circuit_breaker.go).

 Here's an example: